GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 Congratulations!
-You have deployed a simple Hello World application using Google Kubernetes Engine.
+You have deployed a simple "Hello, world" application using Google Kubernetes Engine.

 Here are some suggestions for what you can do next: